SilvaMatteus/review-spire-pr-3272/README.md

 In `nodeattestor/` directory run the commands below to follow the three scenarios.

+Each scenario has 2 configuration files, one for use when MSI authentication is enable and another for use with app_id.
+The SPIRE Server and SPIRE Agent are executed 2 times in each scenario.

 ### 4.1.
 SPIRE Server with Node Attestor and Node Resolver configured as normal.

 <br/>